priyanshuofc/Guess-Random-Number/README.md

-# Guess-Random-Number

-In this game you have to enter a number between 1 to 100.

-And guess your number is greater than, equal to or less than system generated number.

-If your guess is right you will be awarded +10 Points and on worng guess -8 Points.
+**README**

+This Python script implements a number guessing game.
+Players input a number and guess if it's greater, equal to, or less than a randomly generated number.
+Correct guesses earn 10 points, incorrect ones deduct 8.
+To quit, the game type "quit", "leave" or "end" Enjoy!